Understanding probate, wills, and trusts

 The importance of funding trusts

 Drawing up trust provisions to provide for heirs is just the first step.
-Where many people fall short is in actually funding the trust by transferring assets to the trust.
+Where people may fall short is in actually funding the trust by transferring assets to the trust.

-Trusts can hold most asset types — from liquid assets such as deposit and savings accounts to more variable assets such as investments, real estate, and business holdings.
+Trusts can hold most asset types — from liquid assets such as deposit accounts to more variable assets such as investments, real estate, and business holdings.

 Titling assets

-Properly retitling assets enables one potential benefit of trusts: to avoid probate at death or court intervention if incapacitated.
-It is important to work with your estate attorney and other advisors to decide what assets you will transfer to your trust and to complete this key step while still possible.
+It is important to work with your estate attorney and other advisors to decide what assets you will transfer to your trust and whether transfer of ownership should happen during your lifetime or after death.

 Other trust considerations

 There are many benefits to using a trust to hold assets, including privacy, tax efficiency, and protection for both your assets and beneficiaries.
-Choosing the right wealth transfer tool for your needs can be complicated, so be sure to consult with qualified professionals who can help you evaluate options available to you.
+Choosing the right wealth transfer strategy for your needs can be complicated, so be sure to consult with an estate planning attorney who can help you evaluate options.

-- If you have a child or other dependent who is living with special needs, your long-term plan may involve creating a special needs trust to help manage the funds you are leaving for your child’s care.
-Your child will continue to need a variety of services and support, such as caregiving and recreational opportunities.
-Work with your wealth advisor to find a special needs trust attorney who can help you determine whether such a trust is advisable to preserve eligibility for current or future public benefits.
+2. If you have a child or a dependent adult who is living with a disability, your long-term plan may involve creating a special needs trust to help manage the funds you are leaving for your dependent’s care.
+Your dependent will continue to need a variety of services and support, such as caregiving and recreational opportunities.
+Work with your advisor to find a special needs trust attorney who can help you determine whether such a trust is advisable to preserve eligibility for current or future public benefits.